JarvusInnovations/habitat-plans/postfix/README.md

 `busybox-static` contains `syslogd` which can provide a minimal logging interface that writes to `/var/log/messages`.
 Start it within a studio before starting postfix with `hab pkg exec core/busybox-static syslogd -n &`

+## Testing

+To test with the default configuration, ensure that `localhost.localdomain` is an additional name for your `localhost` entry in your host machine's `/etc/hosts`

 ## References